Training and Testing

 Trainings must be approved by the state's Adult Foster Home Training Credit Committee for them to count toward the annual training requirement.
 The state has established a training website for trainings that have been approved by the AFH Training Credit Committee for training credits.
 Providers may also seek training credit approval for trainings that have not yet been approved by utilizing the "Training Credit Approval" link found on this website.

-Washington County is part of the Region 1 DD Training Co-Op which offers a variety of training opportunities to people who support individuals with disabilities.
+The Region 1 DD Training Co-Op offers a variety of training opportunities to people who support individuals with disabilities.